Earlier, we saw how we could think of objects as being combined of two things - properties, and behaviours.

 The uniquely named main

-function is the "entry-point" to our code.
-When our code is compiled, the compiler looks for a function called main
+function is the "entry point" to our code.
+When we convert our project from code to a runnable application, the compiler looks for a function called main

 .
-Yhis is the function that is called when our executable is run.
+This is the function that is called when our executable is run.
 When the main function ends, our program ends.

-We can create as many functions as we want in our code.
+However, in our code, we have the freedom to create as many functions as we want.
 We're not just limited to the main

 function.